Editor’s note: This is a guest post from Mike Fisher, a classically trained chef and consummate bachelor.

 Hopefully by now you know some of her favorite foods, so find a recipe on the internet that involves them; if you don’t know any yet, then play it safe.
 Choose an entrée that doesn’t require more than 20 minutes of prep and a total of 45 minutes of cook time.
 Stick with flavor “neutral” proteins (chicken or pork), some simple vegetables, and a basic starch.
 Here is a great example:

-This recipe is for a simple brine.
+This recipe, to be prepped the night before, is for a simple brine.
 The brine is going to add a lot of flavor to the pork.
 Put the molasses, salt, and water in a 1-gallon ziplock and give a good shake (feel free to use anything that will hold the pork and brine, just so long as the tenderloin is fully submerged).
 Put your pork in the bag and the bag in the fridge.
 Let it sit overnight.